CodingTC/top/README.md

 odin project css exercises - https://github.com/CodingTC/css-exercises
-The solutions I've made for this portion is already included in the current repo, this just provodes excess organizational structure and link to the original repo I go the practice from.
+The solutions I've made for this portion is already included in the current repo, this just provodes excess organizational structure and link to the original repo I got the practice from.